 However, Brennan was fortunate to find favour with Sir Andrew Clarke, a former Surveyor General of Victoria and close colleague of Alexander Smith.
 Clarke, who was raised in Donegal and educated at Portoroa, Enniskillen, was now Britain’s Inspector-General of Fortifications and he urged the War Office to show greater faith in Brennan’s invention.[vi]

-In 1883, Gladstone’s British government began to invest heavily in improving Brennan’s torpedo to become a viable and imperative weapon. [vii] By 1885, the missile could be guided all the way to its target, with a range of 3km, travelling at 40kph and cruising three metres below the surface of the sea.
+By 1883, the British War Office were so impressed with the missiles' defensive capabilities that they began to invest heavily in ensuring it became a viable and imperative weapon. [vii] By 1885, the missile could be guided all the way to its target, with a range of 3km, travelling at 40kph and cruising three metres below the surface of the sea.
 The Mayo man’s invention was to remain the most vital cog in Britain’s coastal defence system for the next twenty years until it was phased out and replaced by the new 9.2 inch gun.

 Precisely how the original torpedo was modified is unknown because everything was carried out under procedures of extreme secrecy.
 For instance, any team working on the project were kept in complete ignorance of what every other team were doing.
 Such mystery may have been part of an elaborate strategy to bluff Britain’s overseas adversaries.
 No foreign power ever succeeded in copying Brennan’s torpedo but perhaps no foreign power felt it was worth copying.[viii]
 To this date, certain details of the Brennan’s internal workings remain classified knowledge.